lambdaclass/starknet_rollup_on_bitcoin/README.md

 ### Cairo

-Barknet only works with `Cairo 0`, this means cairo-lang should be installed.
+The rollup only works with `Cairo 0`, this means cairo-lang should be installed.
 To do so run:

 ```sh
 make install cairo